Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/visual/visual.rst

 Example of use
 --------------

-Then let's create a page called `VisualEditor`, based on the template with the ability to explicitly specify the :term:`markup <core>` in the `content editing UI <pmgr>` In order to do that the page template must contain the attribute having a type :ref:`core <am_core>`.
+Let's create a page called `VisualEditor`, based on the template with the ability to explicitly specify the :term:`markup <core>` in the `content editing UI <pmgr>` In order to do that the page template must contain the attribute with type :ref:`core <am_core>`.
 Then add the following page markup:

 .. code-block:: html